-Since Carillion PLC’s unexpected liquidation in mid-January, fallout from the news has rattled Britain’s construction industry and put the hundreds of companies that worked with Carillion at risk.
-While many smaller suppliers have been taken to the brink by Carillion’s collapse, on March 23rd, it was reported that Vaughan Engineering is set to be Carillion's first major supply chain casualty.
+Since Carillion PLC’s unexpected liquidation in last January, fallout from the news has rattled Britain’s construction industry and put the hundreds of companies that worked with Carillion at risk.
+While many smaller suppliers have been taken to the brink by Carillion’s collapse, on March 23rd, it was reported that Vaughan Engineering was set to be Carillion's first major supply chain casualty.
+Fast-forward another two months, and Vaughan Engineering's failure left unpaid subcontractors and suppliers with bills totaling more than £9m.

 Construction is the most outsourced sector in the UK and Carillion outsourced 90% of its business.
 When Carillion, the second largest construction company in the UK, buckled under the weight of a whopping £1.5bn debt pile, the collapse had significant impact on the entire construction industry as many feared a domino effect amongst Carillion’s third-party network.
 How did this happen?
 And, more importantly, could Carillion’s suppliers, lenders, customers, and partners have potentially seen it coming in time to act?